Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 April 2026 07.02.39 UTC
+- WIB: Rabu, 29 April 2026 10.57.34 UTC
-- WITA: Rabu, 29 April 2026 08.02.39 UTC
+- WITA: Rabu, 29 April 2026 11.57.34 UTC
-- WIT: Rabu, 29 April 2026 09.02.39 UTC
+- WIT: Rabu, 29 April 2026 12.57.34 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature